grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 #### The Render Function

 A render method is a property whose name is render, and whose value is a function.
-The term “render method” can refer to the entire property, or to just the function part.
+The term "render method" can refer to the entire property, or to just the function part.

 ```javascript
 class ComponentFactory extends React.Component {